 Ryu Kon Kai Kobudo (Okinawan Weapons)

 Ryu Kon Kai Kobudo is a traditional Okinawan weapons martial art that teaches Bo, Sai, Nunchaku, Tonfa and Kama.

 Ryu Kon Kai is headed by Sensei Kotaro Iha a 9th Degree Black Belt.
 Ryu Kon Kai was brought to Australia in 2003 by Sensei Robert Slywa a 5th Degree Black Belt.

 Students who train Ryu Kon Kai at Bujutsu Martial Arts, are lucky enough to train a traditional and legitimate system of weapons exactly like it is taught in Okinawa.

-Sensei Mark has trained in Okinawa and is proud uphold the Okinawan traditions in his teachings.
+Sensei Mark has trained in Okinawa and is proud to uphold the Okinawan traditions in his teachings.

 Seitei Iaido and Seitei Jodo